How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 9: Run the Pterodactyl install script

-Once you have logged in to your server's console.
-We need to now run the Pterodactyl Install Script.
+Once you have logged into your server's console, you can run the Pterodactyl installation script.

 bash <(curl -s https://pterodactyl-installer.se)